oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 * The IS-IS Areas will be connected via IS-IS links
 * IS-IS nodes could belong to multiple IS-IS networks

+## Relationship with the IS-IS YANG Model

+{{!RFC9130}} specifies a YANG data model that can be used to configure and manage the IS-IS protocol on network elements.
+This data model covers the configuration of an IS-IS routing protocol instance, as well as the retrieval of IS-IS operational states.
+{{!RFC9130}} is still expected to be used for individual network elements configuration and monitoring.
+On the other hand, the proposed YANG model in this document covers the abstracted view of the entire network topology containing IS-IS.
+As such, this model is aimed at being available via the NBI of an SDN controller.

 # IS-IS Topology Tree Diagram